ideasonpurpose/docker-wordpress-dev/README.md

 We're also watching the [Docker app](https://github.com/docker/app) project and may be able to further simplifiy this by wrapping this project in an app description later on.
 -->

-### New Site?

-Copy the docker-compose files or Run the init command (or manually copy the docker-compose files and package.json scripts) then just run `npm run docker:start`.

 ## Dockerfile